 Slowly, comfortably, thoroughly – so that your mind/body can feel and have time to get to know each posture and movement.
 Practice the postures you have been taught in your class everyday regularly until your next class.
 Avoid hurrying and being anxious.
 Even the simplest movements need much attentive practice to feel good; and they can always be improved.
 Be sure – be slow as you progress, be prepared to expend a lot of effort and you will then improve.
 Always walk around after practice so that your energy can return to normal.
 Do not sit down right away, if you do, your energy will stagnate.
 Do not wash if it is warm and if it is cold, layer yourself with more clothing.
 Avoid practicing in draughts or winds, but make sure there is adequate fresh air.

 It is regular practice in the correct way that yields benefits.
 Training must be built up slowly and gradually.
-Practice everyday, first thing in the morning and before going to sleep.
-Whatever you put into your training you will get in return twice over.
+Practice everyday, first thing in the morning.
+Whatever you put into your training you will get in return many times over.

-Weakness is the key to understanding strength in Gong Yi Taijiquan (tai chi chuan).
-This is true of all its aspects i.e. health, meditation, sport or self-defense.
-For the same reason one must know the applications of the posture to investigate their essential meaning.
+Weakness or strength dosnt matter to understanding Gong Yi Taijiquan (tai chi chuan).
+This is true of all its aspects i.e. health, meditation or self-defense.

-The Academy is one of a number of similar organizations worldwide, which are dedicated to teaching the principles of Gong Yi Taijiquan (tai chi chuan) as laid down in the classics and the practice of Gong Yi Taijiquan (tai chi chuan) as developed by the Wu family.
-It is our aim to train students to develop their own potential to reach high standard in the art of Wu’s Style Taijiquan (tai chi chuan).
+The Academy is one of a number of similar organizations worldwide, which are dedicated to teaching the principles of Gong Yi Taijiquan (tai chi chuan) as laid down in the classics and the practice of Gong Yi Taijiquan (tai chi chuan) as developed by the Gongyi.
+It is our aim to train students to develop their own potential to reach high standard in the art of Gongyi Taijiquan (tai chi chuan).
 The Academy is open to all who have the sincerity, interest, time and willpower to practice.

 PRACTICE!
 PRACTICE!
 PRACTICE!